meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise1.md

 After you complete this exercise, you will:

+- Understanding Azure Developer CLI and the Deployment Workflow.
-- Learn to provision and deploy application resources in Azure using the Azure Developer CLI (azd).
+- Streamlining Azure Resource Deployment with Azure Developer CLI (azd)

 ### Task 1: Understanding Azure Developer CLI and the Deployment Workflow